The Xometry app works best with JavaScript enabled!

 No

-What Are the Applications of Bronze and Brass?
+Applications of Bronze and Brass

 Some of the common applications of brass and bronze include the following:

 1. Musical Instruments: Brass is very malleable and has good acoustic properties.
-This is why it is used to make such a wide range of brass instruments, including: the French horn, saxophone, harmonica, tuba, cornet, trumpet, tenor horn, and euphonium.
+This is why it is used to make such a wide range of brass instruments, including the French horn, saxophone, harmonica, tuba, cornet, trumpet, tenor horn, and euphonium.
 Bronze on the other hand, although also used for musical instruments, is used to make bells (crafted from bell metal) and cymbals.
 Phosphor bronze can also be used to make guitar and piano strings.

 2. Decorative Items, Coins, Sculptures, and Statues: Brass with its gold-like appearance is commonly used to make statues, jewelry, coins, and decorative items.
 Bronze sculptures and architectural finishes are also common.
 Architectural bronze typically preserves the natural color and finish of raw bronze, whereas outdoor sculptures or ornaments typically go for the patination of bronze, involving a greenish or green-blue hue on the surface of the bronze item.

-3. Machine Parts: Brass is commonly used in low-friction applications like: gears, bearings, locks, doorknobs, and valves.
+3. Machine Parts: Brass is commonly used in low-friction applications like gears, bearings, locks, doorknobs, and valves.
 It is also commonly used in both plumbing and electrical applications.
-Bronze, on the other hand, is commonly used for: bearings, bushings, springs, and similar fittings.
+Bronze, on the other hand, is commonly used for bearings, bushings, springs, and similar fittings.
 Phosphor bronze, a type of bronze alloy, is particularly common in precision-grade springs and bearings.
 Before stainless steel, bronze was also very common in ship fittings due to its toughness and saltwater corrosion resistance.
 Bronze is, however, still used for submerged bearings and ship propellers.

 Disclaimer